artikcloud/artikcloud-java/docs/MessagesApi.md

 MessagesApi apiInstance = new MessagesApi();
 String uid = "uid_example"; // String | User ID.
 If not specified, assume that of the current authenticated user.
 If specified, it must be that of a user for which the current authenticated user has read access to.
 String sdid = "sdid_example"; // String | Source device ID of the messages being searched.
-String mid = "mid_example"; // String | The SAMI message ID being searched.
+String mid = "mid_example"; // String | The message ID being searched.
 String fieldPresence = "fieldPresence_example"; // String | String representing a field from the specified device ID.
 String filter = "filter_example"; // String | Filter.
 String offset = "offset_example"; // String | A string that represents the starting item, should be the value of 'next' field received in the last response. (required for pagination)